The Holy Mass: The Different Levels of Celebration

 3. THE HIGH MASS or MISSA SOLEMNIS

-The High Mass, like the Sung Mass, it was often celebrated in Sunday Morning and on important feast day.
-But the difference is the Deacon and Subdeacon are the ones who mainly assist the Priest in celebrating the Mass, and they have special role in the Mass.
-For example, in the Low Mass and Sung Mass, the Priest is the only person who will read the Epistles and the Gospel.
-But in the High Mass, the subdeacon is reading the Epistles while the Deacon is the one who reads the Gospel.
-The High Mass last in 1 and half hour except on special occasions or feast day where it lasts in two hours.
-And there are no Leonine Prayers after the mass.
-But after Vatican II, some churches of the traditional priest societies are not able to celebrated the High Mass because the absence the subdeacon.
-The the order of subdeacons was abolished during the Vatican II Council, only the Traditional Priest Societies keep this order, and the subdeacons are mostly in seminaries to study.
-Sometimes, when a church celebrates the High Mass, the other priest are the ones who filed the role of the deacon and subdeacon.
+High Mass, like the sung Mass, was frequently held on Sunday mornings and on important feast days.
+Before Vatican II, it was common for it to be celebrated every Sunday.
+At this level, the Deacon and Subdeacon are the ones who primarily assist the Priest and play a significant role in the Mass.
+For example, in Low Mass and Sung Mass, the priest is the only person who will read the Epistles and Gospel.
+In the High Mass, the subdeacon reads the Epistles while the deacon reads the Gospel.
+This level lasts for one and a half hours, except on special occasions or feast days, where it lasts for two hours.
+No Leonine Prayers are performed after the mass.
+Due to the abrogation of the subdeacon during the Vatican II Council, some traditional priest societies are unable to celebrate the High Mass.
+This order is only maintained by Traditional Priest Societies, and subdeacons are usually in seminaries to study.
+Sometimes, when a church celebrates the High Mass, the other priests fill the role of deacon and subdeacon.

 THE NOVUS ORDO MASS